sgrieve/sgrieve.github.io/_posts/2015-07-08-simple-debugging.md

 ---

-When trying to find the precise point in your code that causes a crash, it is often useful to use [gdb]() to debug the code.
+When trying to find the precise point in your code that causes a crash, it is often useful to use [gdb](http://www.gnu.org/software/gdb/documentation/) to debug the code.
 I always forget the basic syntax to get it running so here is a very simple overview.
-This is by no means exhaustive, but should serve as a jumping off point for using GDB.
+This is by no means exhaustive, but should serve as a jumping off point for using gdb.

 ## Compiler Flags